sapnatoppo/sapnatoppo/README.md

 <h1 align="center">Hi 👋, I'm Sapna Toppo</h1>

 <h2 align="center">
-I'm a Frontend Developer 💻, Photographer 📸, and Designer 🎨!
+I'm a Frontend Developer and Designer 🎨!
 </h2>

 I love the process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.